 If I didn't have self control I would have spent my entire two days at this course taking a picture of the foliage.

 This hole proved to be a nightmare on Day 2.
 It's an island hole, which means your disc has to land within a certain area or you have to re-tee.
 This particular island was on the other side of the trail that ran behind the red line of bushes.
-It's not impossible to hit from the line the players in Michael's division were shooting from on Day 1.
+It's not impossible to hit from the line the players in M's division were shooting from on Day 1.
 On Day 2 we shoot from a further line, though.
 There were lots of re-tees that held up the entire tournament.

 The air was slightly fogged up.
 As the day went on, the sun burned up the stuff in the sky and we got a much better view.
 I'm not complaining.
 It made the course a perfect temperature to walk around at while still giving me an almost-sunburn.